-Biden to hold another call with Putin on Thursday afternoon, NSC says
+Biden to hold another call with Putin on Thursday afternoon

 The Kremlin has denied any such offensive is in the offing but has taken advantage of the situation to force long-sought, wide-ranging talks with Washington on European security issues.

-The White House has said the talks will take place in a variety of formats, not only bilaterally between Washington and Moscow, but also through the NATO-Russia Council and the Organization for Security and Cooperation in Europe.
+The White House has said the talks will take place in a variety of formats, not only bilaterally between Washington and Moscow, but also through the NATO-Russia Council and the OSCE.
 Biden administration officials have emphasized that the United States is not planning to make any deals about security in Europe without the involvement of its European allies.

 Paul Sonne contributed to this report.